 Bromine is a sanitizer that purifies your hot tub or pool water from microbes.
 It is very effective in attacking and killing bacteria.
-When bromine is used with an oxidizer such as Oxy-Spa, it can destroy impurities the filter can’t catch like perspiration, urine, sunscreen, dust and pollen (Gross, I know, but urine and other total dissolved solids makes its way off your body and into the spa water).
+When bromine is used with an oxidizer such as Oxy-Spa, it can destroy impurities the filter can’t catch like perspiration, urine, sunscreen, dust, and pollen (Gross, I know, but urine and other total dissolved solids wash off your body and into the spa water).

 You want to oxidize or shock after each spa use to activate the bromide ion and turn it into the sanitizer.
 Shocking will also allow your sanitizer to perform at peak efficiency.

 Keeping water healthy and sanitized is easy when a routine is established.
 Hot tubs that are used often can become unhealthy very quickly without proper testing, maintenance, and adequate use of sanitizers.

 Bromine is comparable to chlorine in the sanitizing family for hot tubs and pools.
 Chlorine is generally thought of to be used in hot tubs but is actually more common in pools.
 While chlorine can be used in hot tubs, it requires daily maintenance to balance and maintain.

 Most spa owners find bromine easier to manage than chlorine since it is produced in a tablet form.
 Bromine is also more effective over a wider pH range than chlorine.
 You simply add a few bromine tabs to a floating brominator to provide continuous sanitization to the water.

 Keeping your water balanced is an important part of being a spa owner.
 Several factors will vary the required treatment of bromine added such as water temperature, bather load and usage, exposure to windblown debris, and length of filtration cycle to name a few.